Brenda Konkel fired from Tenant Resource Center

 At retreats and board meetings, the board members often worried about one thing in particular: What would happen if Brenda Konkel left as the organization’s executive director?

-“We were all worried that if Brenda ever left or got hit by a bus, it could absolutely destroy the organization,” says Wegleitner, who left the board about four years ago.
+“We were all worried that if Brenda ever left or got hit by a bus, it could absolutely destroy the organization,” says Wegleitner, who left the board six years ago.

 “She knows so much, her expertise in landlord-tenant law is unmatched in this state,” Wegleitner adds.
 “I know lawyers who go to the [center’s] website to review information there.
 She’s the one who is writing that stuff.
 She’s the only one in the state that’s keeping up with the changes in the law, and is working all hours of the day to understand how those changes are affecting tenants.”